ljdursi/new-newsletter-page/Readme.md

 Markdown guide: https://www.markdownguide.org/basic-syntax/

+### Naviagtion

+The list of navbar items can be changed in the \_data/navigation.yml file where url is the route the link will lead to and name is the text displayed on the navbar.
+To lead to a different webpage just write its absolute url.

 ### Use includes with markdown

 All includes are located in the \_includes folder.
 The following ones can be used on any page: